Imbruvica (Ibrutinib)

 Drug Interactions

-Grapefruit interaction: Do not eat grapefruit or Seville oranges, drink their juice, or take supplements containing them while taking Imbruvica, as they can increase the medication levels in your blood.
+Grapefruit interaction: Avoid grapefruit and Seville oranges as they can increase the levels of Imbruvica in your blood.

 • St. John's Wort